extwiii/Instagram/README.md

 33 - Video feature uses https://docs.expo.dev/versions/latest/sdk/av/, go and follow installation steps.
 Usage: https://docs.expo.dev/versions/latest/sdk/video-av/#usage

+Troubleshooting: Cloudinary already use expo-av and that creates a bug for us, make sure not install it if you use cloudinary packages, otherwise it will crush your app.
-Troubleshooting: Cloudinary already use expo-av and may not need to import, installing may cause a problem.
-Make sure to use "tailwindcss": "3.3.2", without ^ character
+Make sure to use "tailwindcss": "3.3.2", without ^ character if see some nativewind related errors.

 34 - Update (tabs)/new screen to accept video type, use expo-av package to render selected video on the screen.